| My Butterflies

 remove it to a more suitable location... wasp heaven.
 They will

+not hurt you, just squish them with your fingers.
 Caterpillars did not hatch from eggs.
 There are two reasons that this happened one is that they were not fertile eggs, which means that the female could not find a suitable mate <sometimes common if genetically diverse males are not present> and these eggs may be carriers of Nosema which is a paracite carried inside the Female Monarch.
 There is no cure for Nosema but our sanitizer can help to supress some of the more harmful effects.
 Nosema is a complicated problem and elimination from your colony should be a goal.
 We remove any suspect butterflies from our breeding colonies and raise them seperately.
 It is always best to seperate any suspect caterpillars and butterflies to ensure that you are not cross contaminating other healthy butterflies.
+Small

 caterpillars disappeared.
 They have most likely become food